Your Complete Home Cleaning Checklist

 Completing these items is what makes a real, noticeable difference in most homes, so it’s a good idea to stay focused on the euphoric feeling of crossing them off your list.
-Do these things about every three months.
+Do these tasks about 2x a month.

 - Clean your leather and wood furniture